stephen-amori/apmx/README.md

 #### cov_find()
 `cov_find()` will identify the columns in a PK(PD) dataset that belong to a certain covariate class.
-Covariates can be "categorical", "continuous", or "other".
+Covariates can be "categorical", "continuous", "exposure", "empirical bayes estimate", or "other".
 Types can be "numeric" or "character".

 #### cov_apply()
 `cov_apply()` will add additional covariates to a PK(PD) dataset already built by `pk_build()`.
 It can apply covariates of any type, either subject-level or time-varying.
 Covariates can be merged by any ID variable (USUBJID, SUBJID, or ID) or any time variable (ATFD, ATLD, NTFD, NTLC, NTLD, NDAY, TPT).
+The same prefix and suffix system is applied to covariates built with `cov_apply()`
+* Exposure metrics can be added with this function and will receive the prefix "C"
+* Empirical bayes estimates can be added with this functoin and will receive the prefix "I"

 #### pk_write()
 `pk_write()` will write out a PK(PD) dataset as a .csv file to the filepath of your choice in a NONMEM-ready format.